cmhh/seasadj/README.md

 x13ashtml -m testairline -s
 ```

-Program output typically spans a number of individual files, saved in the same folder as the specification, or to a chosen output folder as indicated in the examples above.
+Program output typically spans a number of individual files, saved in the same folder as the specification, or to a chosen output folder as indicated in the example above (the second entry on each line of a `mta` file).
 The `-s` flag results in a file containing a range of summary measures and diagnostics being saved with a `udg` or `xdg` extension, depending whether an `X11` or `SEATS` adjustment specification is used.
 The first few lines of the resulting `udg` file in this case look as follows:

 ~~~{#airlineudg caption="testairline.udg"}
 date: Apr 17, 2020